albertumus/home-system/README.md

 ## Description

 Hi!
 Welcome!
-This is the repository for the DOCs of Home System Proyect.
+This is the repository for the DOCs of * [Home System Project](https://github.com/users/albertumus/projects/1).
 Here you can find everything you need to build a similar system and also for me, the dev, its important to have a base documents to build a great software.

 Remember, cool kids write docs :D